KandidatarbeteSubatFys/really-bad-data-collection-and-some-machine-learining/Removal_of_bad_data/Readme.txt

 The program has 7 compulsory arguments: percentage input_XBe.txt input_gun.txt input_XBsum.txt output_Xbe.txt output_gun.txt
 output_XBsum.txt

-The percentage argument is the percentage that the total deposited energy (XBsum) has to be larger than for the event to be saved.
+The percentage argument is the percentage of the total gun energy that the total deposited energy (XBsum) has to be larger than for the event to be saved.

 Example: You have the three data files XBe.txt gun.txt XBsum.txt made for example from events between 1 and 5 guns used, and you want to remove the events where the total deposited energy is less than 90 % of the gun energy and you want the same number of events per each